MicrosoftDocs/machine-learning-server-docs/microsoft-r/python-reference/microsoftml/rx_fast_trees.md

 ### Details

-rxFastTrees is an implementation of FastRank.
+rx_fast_trees is an implementation of FastRank.
 FastRank is an efficient implementation of the MART gradient boosting algorithm.
 Gradient boosting is a machine learning technique for regression problems.
 It builds each regression tree in a step-wise fashion, using a predefined loss function to